NextFlex Flexible Electronics Development

 LDC Powder Coating was applied in the development unique light bulb requiring 3D arrangement of the LEDs with reliable heat dissipation.

-Powder Coating ensures both a high level of electrical insulation and good heat management of 174the entire system.
+Powder Coating ensures both a high level of electrical insulation and good heat management of the entire system.
 The coating remains stable at temperatures of more than 240 °C – important for industrial soldering processes.
 Layer thicknesses between 60 – 80 μm are required.

 For more information please go to http://www.lpkfusa.com/mid/ or write to designhmi@gmail.com if you want to discuss application.